utahcountybees/utahcountybees.github.io/content/swarm.md

 +++
-title = "Free HoneyBee Swarm Removal" description = "Frequently asked questions" keywords = ["FAQ","How do I","questions","what if"]
+title = "Free HoneyBee Swarm Removal" id= "swarm" description = "Report a Swarm" keywords = ["Report a Swarm","honeybees","what if"]
 +++

-## Call or Text us
+### Call or Text us
 ## [801-734-9481](tel:8017349481)

-**Our Swarm Removal is 100% free.** You've found honeybees you don't want and we want to give them a new safe home.
+### **Our Honeybee Swarm Removal is 100% free.**
+You've found honeybees you don't want and we want to give them a new safe home.
 It's a win/win.

 ### 1. Contact a local beekeeper (like us)